The Best Wedding Day Timeline for Photography

 2:30 PM: Bride Gets Dressed

 An hour might not seem like a lot, but depending on your schedule you should be finishing getting ready around this time.
-Many brides request that we capture the moment of them getting into their dress while others ask us to come in after they are covered.
+If the bridesmaids have robes, it’s fun to do a champagne toast now.
+Many brides request that we capture the moment of them getting into their dress while others ask us to come in after they are dressed.
 Either way is fine with us as this is just a matter of personal taste.
-If MOB is around, it’s nice to have them witness and even help you get into the gown along with your bridesmaids.
+If MOB is around, it’s nice to have them help you get into the gown along with your bridesmaids.

 On the groom’s side of things, the men should be finishing up getting dressed as well.
-We send over our 2nd photographer to take some fun shots of the guys getting ready.
-Guys have it easy…LOL!
+We send over our 2nd photographer to take some fun shots of the guys getting ready and then if there is time, some fun shots of them as well all hanging out together.

 3:00 PM: First Look

-This can be an emotional part of the day.
-Once the location is set up, the groom will be placed in position and the bride will surprise him.
-Usually this is just a moment between the bride and groom and the photographer or videographer on hand.
-See more here about why we love capturing ‘The First Look’
+This can be an emotional part of the day and it’s always one of our favorites!
+Once the location is set up by your photographer, the groom will be placed in position and the bride will surprise him.
+Usually, this is just a moment between the bride and groom and the photographer or videographer on hand.

 Once you have your first look and bride and groom portrait session, the rest of the family can join in on the fun.
 During this time, the rest of the wedding party will come in to take formal wedding photos with the bride and the groom.
-Make sure that everyone in the wedding party is on hand about 30 minutes before 4:00 so that time is not wasted scrambling to get everyone together.
-Bridesmaids should have their bouquets and if there are children in the wedding party, they should be ready as well.
+Make sure that everyone in the wedding party and immediate family is there on time so that no time is not wasted scrambling to get everyone together.
+Groomsmen should have their buttoners pinned and Bridesmaids should have their bouquets in hand.
+If there are children in the wedding party, they should be ready as well.

-Ok now that the formals are out of the way, everyone has a few minutes to just relax, get a drink, and recompose themselves and get ready for the ceremony.
-This is also usually when guests start entering the wedding venue and situating themselves.
+Ok now that the formals are out of the way, everyone has a few minutes to just relax, get a drink, and recompose themselves and get ready for the ceremony as guests begin to arrive.
+One photographer usually photographs the ceremony location and all the details before guests are seated.
+The other photographer is usually taking candids of guests as they arrive.

 5:30 PM: Ceremony

 Now that everyone is together, you can choose to take some extended family photos with other members of your family.
-Depending on how big your family is, there could be a huge line of family members wanting to get their picture taken with the couple.
+Aunts, Uncles, Cousins, Sorority Sisters, etc. Depending on how big your family is, there could be a huge line of family members wanting to get their picture taken with the couple.

 For the other guests, there is usually a cocktail hour where refreshments and Hors d’oeuvre are being served.
 After the family photos are taken, the family can also get in on the cocktails and refreshments before going off to the reception venue.